 A student is only considered a readmit if he/she sits out of college more than one semester.
 A student does not have to readmit after skipping only one semester if the student is not changing majors, on academic probation or suspension, or on financial aid probation or suspension.
-A student must be readmitted after skipping one semester or more if he/she has graduated or is a continuing education student.
+A student must be readmitted after skipping one semester or more if he/she has graduated or is a Workforce Dev/Continuing Ed student.